astyagun/books_distributor/README.md

 ### Given

-* Publishers produce books that are sold in shops.
+* Publishers produce books that are sold in shops
-* A book can be distributed via multiple shops.
+* A book can be distributed via multiple shops
-* A shop can sell multiple copies of a book.
+* A shop can sell multiple copies of a book

 ### API